ChristofferWin/codeterraform/terraform projects/modules/azurerm-vm-bundle/readme.md

 ## Examples
 <b>This section is split into 2 different sub sections:</b>

-- <a href="https://github.com/ChristofferWin/codeterraform/tree/main/terraform%20projects/modules/azurerm-vm-bundle#simple-examples---separated-on-topics">Simple examples</a> = Meant to be useful for deployments using default values or for deploying vms where some or all dependencies are already deployed and is instead simply referenced using resource_ids.
-If in any doubt, please see the <a href="https://github.com/ChristofferWin/codeterraform/tree/main/terraform%20projects/modules/azurerm-vm-bundle#parameters">Parameters</a> section
+- <a href="https://github.com/ChristofferWin/codeterraform/tree/main/terraform%20projects/modules/azurerm-vm-bundle#simple-examples---separated-on-topics">Simple examples</a> = Meant to showcase the easiest ways to deploy vms with its dependencies
 - <a href="https://github.com/ChristofferWin/codeterraform/tree/main/terraform%20projects/modules/azurerm-vm-bundle#advanced-examples---seperated-on-topics">Advanced examples</a> = Meant to showcase different combinations of resources to deploy with vms

 ### Simple examples - Separated on topics